-Students entering 9th grade during 2000-2001 and subsequent years must achieve a cumulative grade point average of 2.0 or above on a 4.0 scale to be eligible for a diploma.
+Students must achieve a cumulative grade point average of 2.0 or above on a 4.0 scale to be eligible for a diploma.
 All high school courses taken will be included in the GPA calculation unless the grade has been forgiven.